Adimserious/drivers-licence-quiz/README.md

 - Returned no error nor warnings when checking the HTML document.
 - ![HTML Validator](/assets/images/html-testing.webp)
 **CSS**
-- Returned no error however i got 2 warnings when checking CSS document which was the Google import link so i cant do much about it and the same color for background and border which was intentended.
+- Returned no error however i got 2 warnings when checking CSS document which was the Google import link so i cant do much about it and the same color for background and border which was intended.
 - ![CSS Validator](/assets/images/css-validator.webp)
 - ![CSS Warning](/assets/images/css-warning.webp)
 **JavaScript**